Mariners vs. White Sox Player Props Betting Odds

-You can see player prop bet odds for Ty France, Luis Robert and others on the Seattle Mariners and Chicago White Sox ahead of their matchup at 4:10 PM ET on Saturday at T-Mobile Park.
+Player prop betting options for Ty France, Andrew Vaughn and others are available in the Seattle Mariners-Chicago White Sox matchup at T-Mobile Park on Sunday, starting at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!